Dan Hartman

 The single failed to find commercial success in the US, but reached No. 99 in the UK Singles Chart in November 1985.

-Dan performed / lip synced the song on UK TV during BBC 1's The Wogan Show on October 25th 1985, and on ITV's GMTV Wide Awake Club on 11th November 1985.
+Dan performed / lip synced the song on UK TV during BBC 1's The Wogan Show on October 25th 1985:

 Wogan Show